thebaldgeek/thebaldgeek.github.io/README.md

 ## About
 The Node-RED dashboard site is fed from Inmarsat 98W (4F3), 54W (3F5), 143E (4F1) and 25E (AF1).
 Each of these locations feed C-Band and L-Band data to the site via MQTT.
-There are a few people that generously share their data from different parts of the globe (Asia Pacific, the Americas and UK).
+There are a few people that generously share their data from different parts of the globe (Asia Pacific, the Americas and UK/Euro).

 While all of us work hard to keep our data feeds up and running 24*7 we are all just aviation enthusiasts with families and day jobs, please keep that in mind as you view the data.
-If you have an ADSC satellite dish setup and would like to feed your data to the site, please let me know.
+If you have an ADSC C-Band satellite dish setup and would like to feed your data to the site, please let me know.

 ###  READ THIS!